MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 - [Video 4](https://share.mobilitydata.org/faresv2-exporting-and-publishing): Exporting and Publishing GTFS Fares v2

 They have been created for transit agencies to understand the purpose of GTFS-Fares v2, as well as how to use Google Sheets to create, edit, and upload GTFS-Fares v2 data.

+This [Fares v2 template](https://share.mobilitydata.org/faresv2-template) can be used for creating the necessary fares files from scratch.

 ## Define a transit fare